lstodd/airline-tweet-sentiment/README.md

 ## Model

 We create a multi binary model using XGBoost.
+We create feature for the starting noun of a tweet to help us with the sentiment.

 ## Requirements:
 * pandas